particle-iot/docs/src/content/getting-started/cloud/cloud-api.md

 If you have not configured your Photon Wi-Fi, you should do that now.
 The Photon should be breathing cyan before you start.

-If the Photon is currently blinking dark blue (listening mode) without Wi-Fi configured, you can use the normal tools like `particle serial wifi` or the mobile apps, or try the Photon Wi-Fi setup control.
+If the Photon is currently blinking dark blue (listening mode) without Wi-Fi configured, you can use the normal tools like `particle serial wifi`, or try the Photon Wi-Fi setup control.

 {{> wifi-setup }}